*Please note: we are not tax experts or legal consultants and this is not legal advice. We advise you to talk to your tax advisor for confirmation.

 This new tax credit is available to those qualified in the amount of 50 percent of “eligible access expenditures” that exceed $250 but do not exceed $10,250 for a taxable year, for a maximum tax credit of $5,000.

-If you’re a local small business owner, chances are you do!
-According to the U.S. Equal Employment Opportunity Commission, your business is eligible for the tax credit if: You had $1 million or less in gross receipts for the preceding tax year OR You had 30 or fewer full-time employees during the preceding tax year.
+If you’re a local small business owner, chances are you can!
+According to the U.S. Equal Employment Opportunity Commission, your business can be eligible for the tax credit if: You had $1 million or less in gross receipts for the preceding tax year OR You had 30 or fewer full-time employees during the preceding tax year.

-At Mannix Marketing, we’re website professionals–not accountants, so you’ll want to double check your eligibility with your tax advisor before moving forward.
+At Mannix Marketing, we’re website professionals–not tax experts or legal consultants, so you’ll want to double check your eligibility with your tax advisor before moving forward.
 For more information on eligibility, visit the EEOC website here.

 Let us Help Make Your Website More Accessible